 Newburyport MA

-My husband Andrew and I, plus our little dog Duggie, are on our first catamaran journey, sailing Willow around the Bahamas and beyond!
-We hail from the waters of Newburyport MA, and work remotely running a small business that makes dive and snorkel gear (proshotcase.com).
+My husband Andrew and I, plus our little dog Duggie, are on our second year sailing Willow around the Bahamas and beyond!
+We hail from the waters of Newburyport MA, and work remotely on board running our small business that creates innovative diving and snorkeling gear (proshotcase.com).

 NM